paulsinclair51/briteTest/docs/LiteTest_Contributor_Guide.md

 ## Preface

-This document is intended for LiteTest contributors who need guidance on enhancing and maintaining LiteTest.
+This document is for LiteTest contributors who need guidance on enhancing and maintaining LiteTest.

 For a list of other LiteTest documents and the repository layout, see the LiteTest Documentation Guide (`LiteTest_Documentation_Guide.md`).

-For a glossary of terms, see the LiteTest Glossary Reference (`LiteTest_Glossary_Reference.md`).

-For a glossary of general LiteTest terms, see the LiteTest Glossary Reference document.
-For contributor‑Sspecific terms: see the Glossary appendix at end of this document.
+A printer-friendly PDF file for this document is available in `docs/pdf/`,

 <details>
 <summary>Document Version History</summary>